-If arthritis is diagnosed, the vet will recommend a plan to manage the condition and minimize pain, depending on the dog’s age and the severity of the disease.
+If your dog is diagnosed with arthritis, your vet will recommend a plan to manage the condition and minimize pain, depending on the dog’s age and the severity of the disease.
 For dogs that may be predisposed to arthritis, veterinarians may suggest starting preventative treatment at an early age to protect young joints and treat them ongoing as a dog ages.

-Similar to treatments in humans, management plans for dogs may include trying several different therapies simultaneously: joint supplements, weight management, activity modification, low-impact exercise, non-steroidal anti-inflammatory drugs (NSAIDS), physiotherapy, massage and acupuncture, and sometimes surgery.
+Similar to treatments in humans, management plans for dogs may include trying several different therapies simultaneously, such as joint supplements, weight management, activity modification, low-impact exercise, non-steroidal anti-inflammatory drugs (NSAIDS), physiotherapy, massage and acupuncture, and sometimes surgery.

-Joint supplements, such as Parnell’s GlydeTM Mobility Chews, are one of the most common long-term, safe treatments recommended to help reduce inflammation and pain, improve function, and slow progression of joint damage and arthritis.
-Supplements for humans and dogs commonly include glucosamine and chondroitin, as well as green lipped mussel (GLM).
+Joint supplements are one of the most common long-term treatments recommended to help reduce inflammation and pain, improve function, and slow progression of joint damage and arthritis.
+Supplements for humans and dogs commonly include glucosamine and chondroitin, as well as green-lipped mussel (GLM).

 Glucosamine is a naturally occurring compound used to alleviate pain and stiffness by suppressing inflammation in the arthritic joint, inhibiting cartilage degradation, and boosting the repair of damaged cartilage.
-Unlike NSAIDS, glucosamine has proven safe for long-term use, so a joint supplement containing glucosamine can be helpful as an early intervention for dogs predisposed to osteoarthritis, as well as a treatment for dogs suffering from progressive joint damage.
-Glyde contains 600mg of glucosamine to reduce cartilage deterioration.
+Unlike NSAIDs, glucosamine has proven safe for long-term use, so a joint supplement containing glucosamine can be helpful as an early intervention for dogs predisposed to osteoarthritis, as well as a treatment for dogs suffering from progressive joint damage.

-Chondroitin sulfate is another natural substance aimed at stimulating cartilage repair and is often used in conjunction with glucosamine.
-Chondroitin reduces pain, improves joint function and mobility, and reduces arthritis progression.
+Chondroitin sulfate is another natural substance aimed at stimulating cartilage repair.
+Often used in conjunction with glucosamine, chondroitin reduces pain, improves joint function and mobility, and reduces arthritis progression.
 Chondroitin sulfate can be obtained from many sources, such as fish, pigs, cattle, birds, and sharks.
-Glyde contains 300mg of chondroitin to help rebuild cartilage.

-An extract derived from green lipped mussels, native to New Zealand, is another proven joint supplement ingredient for humans and dogs.
+Derived from green-lipped mussels, native to New Zealand, GLM is another proven joint supplement ingredient for humans and dogs.
 GLM contains beneficial nutrients such as omega-3 fatty acids, amino acids, antioxidants, vitamins and minerals which have natural anti-inflammatory and joint-protecting properties.
-Studies have shown that combined with glucosamine and chondroitin, it can help decrease pain and preserve joint function.
-Glyde contains 760mg of GLM per chew to reduce joint pain and inflammation.
+Studies have shown that when combined with glucosamine and chondroitin, it can help decrease pain and preserve joint function.

 Joint Supplements: What to Look For

-When you look for a joint supplement for your dog that contains the joint health building blocks of glucosamine, chondroitin, and GLM, it’s important to focus on:
+When looking for a joint supplement for your dog, it’s important to carefully read the product descriptions with a focus on: